-In the June issue of Whole Living Magazine there is a great article about the relationship between our hormones and the chemicals in our environment- and it’s a very scary relationship.
-Though this affects everyone, it is especially important to women as we often use more personal care products and are especially susceptible to environmental estrogens and other chemicals.
+In the June 2012 issue of Whole Living Magazine (now defunct) there is a great article about the relationship between our hormones and the chemicals in our environment- and it’s a very scary relationship.
+Though this affects everyone, it is especially important to women as we often use more personal care products and are especially susceptible to environmental estrogen and other chemicals.

 We face a myriad of chemicals in our daily lives; this fact cannot be disputed.
 Chemicals of various sorts are found in food, plastics, fabric, water, cleaning products, and nearly everything else we encounter in our homes, offices, and cars.
 However, the level of danger is disputed by companies making these products, and even by the FDA, which has not banned these chemicals despite mounting evidence of the problems they can create in our bodies.